SringayKeno/forecasting-home-prices-sacramento-county/README.md

 ### Project Overview

-#### *This project is an 10 part project currently going on.
-Using over 20 years of Zillow data I identified the top 5 zip codes for home value in Sacramento County.
+#### *This project is an 10 part project currently in progress (Sep-Nov 2022).
+Using over 20 years of Zillow data I identify the top 5 zip codes for home value in 9 different home catagories in Sacramento County.
 Then I forecast those homes values and percentage increases in those top zip codes for the next 3 years using the SARIMA forecasting algorithm.*